 Juventino & Maria Arredondo - FMI Associates to Peru – In process of preparing to go to Peru.
 Need specific prayer for passport /visa process to proceed smoothly and quickly.

-Royal Family Kids Camp – Please be in prayer for the Royal Family counselors and staff as they prepare for camp. in June in foster care.
+Royal Family Kids Camp – Please be in prayer for the Royal Family counselors and staff as they prepare for camp.
+The purpose of this camp in June is to provide a week of positive memories for abused and neglected children in foster care.
 Please pray for each child to be able to come.

 Emily Wood/Singapore.
 Pray for Emily as she serves as an intern for our Foursquare missionaries, the Butrons.
 Pray for continued opportunities to minister and clear directions for the future.